jimthompson5802/spark-docker-cluster/README.md

 # Stand-alone Spark Cluster Using Docker Containers

-Work documented in this repo was inspired by this [blog posting](https://medium.com/@marcovillarreal_40011/creating-a-spark-standalone-cluster-with-docker-and-docker-compose-ba9d743a157f).
+This [blog posting](https://medium.com/@marcovillarreal_40011/creating-a-spark-standalone-cluster-with-docker-and-docker-compose-ba9d743a157f) inspired the work described in this repo.
+The steps described in this repo use a different approach in creating the Docker images.
+One result of this different approach is the availability of a PySpark Jupyter Notebook Server.

 ## Overview